JIA Medications Overview

 - Analgesics.
 Analgesics, like acetaminophen (Tylenol), can help relieve aches and pains, but do not impact inflammation.

-The FDA has approved more than a dozen medications specifically for children with juvenile idiopathic arthritis (JIA).
+The FDA has approved more than a dozen medications specifically for children with JIA.
 But those aren’t the only drugs your child’s doctor might prescribe.
 Pediatric rheumatologists have found some drugs approved for adults work well for kids, too.
 If the doctor prescribes a drug approved for adults for your child, a common practice called off-label use, the dosage may be adjusted for body weight.

 FDA-APPROVED MEDS FOR KIDS